RebinW/active-directory-domain-services/04-identity-managment/03_group_membership.md

 # Group Membership

 ## Overview
-In the previous labs, the required security groups were created for the Trading department, including Trading_Read and Trading_Write.
+In the previous labs, the required security groups were created for the Acess OU, including Trading_Read and Trading_Write.
 User accounts were also created and placed in the correct Organizational Unit.

 With both users and groups in place, the next step is to connect them.
 This is done by adding the users to the relevant groups.
 This step is important because users do not recieve access directly.
 Instead, access is managed through group membership.